 Since the "blue law" was revoked in October 2012, many stores have increased the hours in the evening to 8PM or 10PM.
 It is now much easier to get to the stores before they close.
 As one business owner told me recently, when talking about shops in Denmark hours.
 He said "When a competitor increases his hours than they have to do the same in order to compete.
 So more and more businesses are opening earlier and staying open later."

 Other Shops in Denmark

 Matas is a chemist or drug store, where you can find makeup, medicine and an assortment of health related items.

 Bog og Ide is a stationary store (that is right it never moves around), which has a selection of books and stationary supplies (paper, pen, notebooks, etc.)

-Inspiration and Kop og Kande are again two stores which seem almost identical to me.
+Imerco and Kop og Kande are again two stores which seem almost identical to me.
 They sell upscale kitchen accessories and electrical goods.
 They are both great stores with some unique very Danish style designs.

 THansen is a automotive style store which sells automotive parts and accessories, mopeds, bicycles, tires, etc. We got our electric bicycle there and were very pleased with the price and service.